wootguy/TooManyPolys/README.md

 # TooManyPolys
 This plugin replaces high-poly player models with low-poly versions to improve FPS.
 Models are replaced in order from most to least polygons, until the visible polygon count is below a limit that you set.
+The plugin also prevents players from using old model names or unofficial model names introduced by players who copy-paste models and rename them.

 Looking for models with a low poly count?
 Try here:
 https://wootguy.github.io/scmodels/